Cookware Guide: Best Materials for Your Catering Business’ Kitchen

 How to ensure your cookware isn’t sabotaging your dish

-Whatever the stage of your food business, from startup to established, the equipment you cook with should be just a larger part of your cuisine considerations as your technical ability and ingredients.
+Whatever the stage of your food business, from startup to established, the commercial kitchen equipment you cook with should be just a larger part of your cuisine considerations as your technical ability and ingredients.
 At Dephna, we leave our rental commercial kitchens free from equipment so that you can bring in and build your own collection of kitchenware to suit your menu requirements.

 We are happy to put you in touch with suppliers and help you identify the kitchen equipment which will serve you and your clients best.
 But before you start investing in high range kitchenware, it is important to familiarise yourself with the most common material options, and understand how their properties and behaviour (the way they react with food, heat and regular use) can affect your meals.